-- Demonstrate, in both written and oral discussion, the ability to consider a diversity of viewpoints, construct and defend a thesis, and revise it effectively as new evidence demands. - Read and comprehend a variety of primary and secondary sources, evaluate their perspective and bias, and contextualize them with appropriate detail. - Develop a methodological practice of identifying, gathering, evaluating, analyzing, synthesizing, interpreting, and citing historical evidence. - Narrate, in written or oral form, an event from the past in a way that recognizes different perspectives and multiple causation and rejects inevitability. - Recognize the important political, intellectual, social, and cultural forces that have shaped our past. - Identify examples of historical change and continuity over time and evaluate their historical significance. - Temper moral judgment in historical interpretation with an understanding of historical perspective and the significance of changing cultural context.
+- Demonstrate, in both written and oral discussion, the ability to consider a diversity of viewpoints, construct and defend a thesis, and revise it effectively as new evidence demands. - Read and comprehend a variety of primary and secondary sources, evaluate their perspective and bias, and contextualize them with appropriate detail. - Apply a methodological practice of identifying, gathering, evaluating, analyzing, synthesizing, interpreting, and citing historical evidence. - Narrate, in written or oral form, an event from the past in a way that recognizes different perspectives and multiple causation and rejects inevitability. - Recognize the important political, intellectual, social, and cultural forces that have shaped our past. - Identify examples of historical change and continuity over time and evaluate their historical significance. - Temper moral judgment in historical interpretation with an understanding of historical perspective and the significance of changing cultural context.

 HIS History Core Survey 3

 MAT Mathematics Elective+ 3-4

 COM-100 Speech Communication 3

 or

 COM-102 Public Speaking 3

 WRT-101 English Composition I 3

-GEO-101 World Geography 3
+GEO-1 .01 World Geography 3

-Subtotal: 15-16
+Subtotal: 2 15-16

-Subtota l: 18-19

-WRT-201 English Composition II 3

-Social Science Elective‡ 3

-Humanities Elective (but not in History [HIS]) 3

-Free Elective + 3

-or

-MAT/CIS/INF Mathematics or Computer Science or Information Technology Elective† 3- 4

-HIS History Elective 3
+Second Semester

 HIS History Core Survey 3

-Second Semes

-11111 0 3

 HIS History Elective 3

+MAT/CIS/INF Mathematics or Computer Science or Information Technology Elective† 3- 4

+or

+Free Elective [†] 3

+Humanities Elective (but not in History [HIS]) 3

+Social Science Elective‡ 3

+WRT-2 201 English Composition II 3

+Subtotal: 2 18-19

+Third Semester

+HIS Histor y Elective 3

-PHR Philosophy or Religion Elective 3
+PHR Philos ophy or Religion Elective 3

-Humanities Elective (but not in History [HIS] & not in Philosophy & Religion [PHR]) 3
+nities Elective (but not in History [HIS] in Philosophy & Religion [PHR]) 3

-Natural Science Elective 4
+Natura al Science Elective 4

 Social Science Elective+ 3

+Subtot al: 16

-Fourth Semester
+Fourth Semest er

 HIS History Elective 3

-Natural Science Elective 4
+Natura l Science Elective 4

-Social Science Electives [‡] 6
+Social S Science Electives‡ 6

-Free Elective‡‡ 2- 4
+Free El ective‡‡ 2-

+4

-Mathematics or Computer Science or Information Technology Elective† 3- 4
+matics or Computer Science or 3-

+morm ation Technology Elective+ Subtotal: : 4

+Subtotal: 13-17

-MAT/CIS/INF Mathematics or Computer 3-
+MAT/CIS/INF Mathematics or Computer

 Science or Information

-Technology Elective† 4
+Technology Elective+

+02:02:0.2 20 0.0

-COM-100 Speech Communication 3
+Communication COM-100 on Speech Communication 3

 or

 COM-102 Public Speaking 3

 WRT-101 English Composition I 3

 WRT-201 English Composition II 3

+VVR1-201 o 1

+Subto al: 9

-History Core Survey
+History Core S Survey

-One of the following 6-credit sequences is recommended: HIS-101 West Civilization to the
+One of the fol lowing 6-credit sequences is

+recommende

+HIS-101 West Civilization to the 3

+Reformation -

-1113-101 Reformation and J
+and

-HIS-102 West Civilization since the Reformation 3
+HIS-102 West Civilization since the 3

+1115-102 Reformation 5

-or 2
+1110 111 Or 2

-HIS-111 US History to the Reconstruction and 3
+HIS-111 US History to the Reconstruction 3

+100 442 and 2

 HIS-112 US History since the 3

 Reconstruction

-However, one of the following 6-credit sequences is a lso
+However, one of the following 6-credit sequences is a also

 acceptable:

-HIS-106 Modern Europe to the French Revolution 3
+HIS-106 Modern Europe to the French 3

+Revolution

+and

-HIS-107 and Modern Europe since the French Revolution 3
+HIS-107 Modern Europe since the French 3

+Revolution

 or

-HIS-113 20th Century US History to WWII and 3
+HIS-113 20th Century US History to WWII 3

+and -

-HIS-114 20th Century US History since WWII 3
+HIS-114 20th Century US History since 3

+WWII -

-or •
+or

-HIS-130 Latin American History to the Independence and 3
+HIS-130 Latin American History to the 3

+1115 150 Independence 5

+and

-HIS-131 Latin American History since the Independence 3
+HIS-131 Latin American History since the 3

+1113-131 Independence 5

+- · · · · · · · · · · · · · · · · · · ·

-Subtot al: 6
+Subto al: 6

 Humanities

-y or Religion (PHR) Elective 3
+Philosoph ny or Religion (PHR) Elective 3

-5

 General E ducation Humanities course (but not 3

-in History [HIS])
+in History / [HIS]) 5

-General Education Humanities course (but not in History [HIS] and not in Philosophy & Religion 3 [PHR])
+General F ducation Humanities course (but not

+(HIS) and not in Philosophy & Religion 3

+[PHR]) 0

+[, , , , ,])

+Subto